2012 Acura RL - Powertrain

 Super Handling All-Wheel Drive™ System

 Super Handling All-Wheel Drive™ (SH-AWD™) is an innovative all-wheel drive system that continually distributes the optimum amount of torque not only between the front and rear wheels, but also between the left and right rear wheels and is capable of overdriving either rear wheel.
-The result of the specific right/left wheel torque distribution (or torque vectoring) is a more neutral, accurate steering when cornering under power that traditional front-drive, rear-drive or conventional all-wheel-drive can't equal.
+The result of the specific right/left wheel torque distribution (or torque vectoring) is a more neutral, accurate steering when cornering under power- something that traditional front-drive, rear-drive or conventional all-wheel-drive can't equal.
 To realize maximum benefit from SH-AWD™, the system is capable of initiating front-to-rear, and rear side-to-side torque distribution in all five forward gears.

 Torque splits are as follows:

 - During straight-line cruising and moderate cornering below half throttle, up to 70-percent of engine torque is delivered to the front wheels.